 How can I snorkel with the La Jolla Leopard Sharks?

-- Swim out by yourself at La Jolla Shores and simply watch them through the water, which is usually pretty clear.
+- Swim with a partner on your own at La Jolla Shores and simply watch them through the water, which is usually pretty clear.

-- Snorkel out by yourself and get a better look at the sharks through a snorkel mask; either with your own gear or a snorkel rental.
+- Snorkel with a partner on your own and get a better look at the sharks through a snorkel mask; either with your own gear or a snorkel rental.
 If you don’t have your own gear, many companies will rent you gear for the entire day at one price: Everyday California and La Jolla Kayak are just a couple.